dbonach/dbonach/README.md

 </br>

 I have been developing a few projects from online courses and I’d like to share them to show what I have been learning and my capabilities as a future web developer.
-I have interest in front-end and back-end.
+I have interest in both, front and back-end.

-The projects on top are more recent, as a result they could have a better quality in general.
+The projects on the top are more recent, as a result they could have a better quality in general.
+The two projects at the bottom are related to microcontrollers.

 </br>